Maps of Iceland

 Skaftafell Nature Reserve is located within Vatnajokull National Park in Southeast Iceland.
 You can see where the nature reserve is located on the map of Skaftafell below.

 Other popular routes in the area include a walk up to Svartifoss waterfall with its iconic basalt columns and another to Svinafellsjokull glacier, an outlier glacier of Vatnajokull.
-You can also take a 3.5-hour Glacier Hike on the Fallsjokull glacier with a licensed guide.
+You can also take a 3.5-hour easy glacier hike on the Fallsjokull glacier with a licensed guide.

 Map of North Iceland

 North Iceland is known for its deep fjords, beautiful lakes, and interesting cultural sites.
-It takes about a 6-hour drive to reach the north while departing from Reykjavik.
+It takes about 6 hours of driving to reach the north when departing from Reykjavik.

-It's also home to the second-largest settlement outside the Capital Region, Akureyri.
-You can also visit the 'whale watching capital of Europe' Husavik, the beautiful Lake Myvatn and the stunning Asbyrgi canyon.
+The northern region is also home to the second-largest settlement outside the Capital Region, Akureyri.
+You can also visit Husavik, sometimes called the "whale-watching capital of Europe," the beautiful Lake Myvatn, and the stunning Asbyrgi canyon.

 Lake Myvatn Geothermal Area